bridge2nowhere/bbs_game/story.md

-#Backstory
+# Backstory
 ## Cult Details
+- Ceremony focus point is the here at this abandoned rail station https://www.rochestersubway.com/topics/2012/03/from-eyesore-to-opportunity-rochesters-lehigh-valley-rr-station/

 ## How does magic work?
-This is going to be in the style of Laundry Files, I'm not sure if it's set in the world or not yet
+This is going to be in the style of Laundry Files, I'm not sure if it's set in the world or not yet.
+Technology = sepllcasting

 ## BBSes
 I'm using the actual list of Bullitin Boards from the Rochester Area circa 1994.
 This is the printout that I actually had at home on our fmaily computer desk.